 We were warned on what to do or what not to do to have good posture, but what exactly is good posture?
 The American Chiropractic Association (ACA) defines good posture as "the correct alignment of body parts supported by the right amount of muscle tension against gravity".
 Good posture is achieved by standing, walking, sitting, and lying in positions that strain your supporting muscles and ligaments the least.

-Bad posture puts extra stress or strain on your body, with the resulting effects being the chronic back neck, and shoulder pain.
+Bad posture puts extra stress or strain on your body, with the effects being the chronic back, neck, and shoulder pain.
 Herniated or slipped discs in the neck and/or back are commonplace.
-This is a condition in which the soft tissue cushions that are located between the vertebrae of the spine or neck becomes damaged, ruptured or bulges.
-Twenty-five percent of the people who suffer from chronic back pain have a herniated disc that may be the result of poor posture[2].
+This is a condition in which the soft tissue cushions that are located between the vertebrae of the spine or neck become damaged, ruptured, or bulged.
+Twenty-five percent of the people who suffer from chronic back pain have a herniated disc that may be the result of poor posture.

-Besides the back, neck, and shoulder issues that we were warned would occur from a lack of good posture, there are other lesser known issues that may result from poor posture.
+Besides the back, neck, and shoulder issues that we were warned would occur from a lack of good posture, other lesser-known issues may result from poor posture.
 When our stance is slouched or slumped, it causes our spine to take the same slumped position.
 This can equate to bad circulation and may also cause the vertebrae to deteriorate over the years.
 Chronic fatigue keeps many from living an optimal life.
-Poor posture makes your muscles and joints work harder, possibly resulting in exhaustion[2].
+Poor posture makes your muscles and joints work harder, possibly resulting in exhaustion.

 Tips for Good Posture

-• When sitting for long periods of time, stand up and move around periodically
+- When sitting for long periods, stand up and move around periodically

-The complete list of tips can be found at [3].
+The complete list of tips can be found at here.

 Exercise Accessories that Help Improve Posture

-If your posture is not as good as it could be, don't despair there are some accessories that can help improve this problem.
+If your posture is not as good as it could be, don't despair, there are some accessories can help improve this problem.
 Here is a couple that we found.

 Balance and postural alignment are interrelated.
 An aid that is useful for improving balance and therefore posture, is a balance pad.
 Made of a specialty foam that compresses under the user's body weight, the pad works by forcing the foot, ankle, and lower leg muscles to work to keep the body straight.